LLNL/Caliper/doc/services.rst

 Recorder
 --------------------------------

-The recorder service writes context snapshots into a context trace file.
+The recorder service writes Caliper I/O records into a file.

-By default, the recorder service stores context records in an in-memory buffer to avoid application performance perturbance because of I/O. You can configure the buffer sizes and determine whether they are allowed to grow.
+By default, the recorder service stores records in an in-memory buffer to avoid application performance perturbance because of I/O. You can configure the buffer sizes and determine whether they are allowed to grow.
 You can also set the directory and filename that